nickonstan/michumoddev/_posts/2025-04-07-terraforming-mars-implementin.md

 *Complete custom mesh for Amazonis*

 ## Loading the custom mesh into the game
 After a bit of research, I found that an efficient way to load meshes programmatically when using *Unity* is by using *AssetBundles*.
-So I fired the Unity editor up, imported the custom mesh (as *.FBX* format) and built an *AssetBundle* containing only the mesh data.
-As long as I did everything correctly when it comes to sizing and *UVs*, the game should not have any problem applying the original material on the custom mesh.
+So I fired the Unity editor up, imported the custom mesh (*.FBX* format) and built an *AssetBundle* containing only the mesh data.
+As long as I had done everything correctly when it comes to sizing and *UVs*, the game should not have any problem applying the original material on the custom mesh.

 The code was straighforward for this one: I wrote a helper function to load the *AssetBundle* using `AssetBundle.LoadFromFile`, get the *Mesh* from it using `.LoadAsset<Mesh>()`, and return the custom mesh object.